BradleyMatera/dids/docs/index.md

 ---

-This documentation aims to be a comprehensive resource for understanding and implementing Decentralized Identifiers.
-As the technology and ecosystem continue to evolve, so too will this documentation.
+This research repository aims to advance the scholarly understanding of Decentralized Identifiers and their implications for digital identity systems.
+The content will be periodically updated to incorporate new research findings and technological developments.